In This Article

 The #Birkenstocks tag is gaining momentum — over 900 million views on TikTok for this hashtag only.
 We couldn’t pass by such a rising trend without analyzing its value from a vantage standpoint.
-Are Birkenstocks good for your feet or not?
-This Shakespeare-like question does pop up regularly, but a few will know an in-depth answer to it.
+The question of whether Birkenstocks are truly beneficial for your feet is a common one, but a comprehensive answer can be elusive.

 How the Journey of Birkenstocks Started